Shalika-WUR/Limited-impact-of-heat-extremes-in-Indian-wheat-and-soy-under-climate-smart-agriculture/README.md

 # CSA-analysis
-CSA paper on weather shocks
+Analysis of weather shocks on climate-smart agriculture using fixed effects panel regression on production data from India